Zeferito/RhytaDemo/README.md

 ### MySQL Configuration

-1. Create a `.env` file in the directory:
+1. In the root directory of the project, create a `.env` file:

     ```bash
     touch .env